jciskey/screeps-local-visuals/README.md

 This library provides helper methods for creating room images for the programmable MMO [Screeps](https://screeps.com/), without relying on the in-game renderer.

+## Example Usage

-An example that produces an image `simple.png` that represents an empty room with an Extension, a Source, a Catalyst Mineral, a Swamp, and 3 Walls.
+The following example code produces an image `simple.png` that represents an empty room with an Extension, a Source, a Catalyst Mineral, a Swamp, and 3 Walls.

 ```
 use screeps_local_visuals::render;